Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The envelopes of hyperplanes which equally fit the data in -dimensional case

-Hence, we get the following classification: Given a system of points in $\mathbb R^3$ of the total mass $m$ with the principal planar moments of inertia $J_1<J_2<J_3$ for the center of masses $C$.
-Consider the family of planes for which the system of points has the same planar moment of inertia, equal $J_{\pi}$.
-All planes from the family are tangent to the same quadric from the pencil of confocal quadrics \eqref{konffamJ}, which is: \begin{itemize} \item[(i)] if $J_{\pi}>J_3$, then the envelope is an ellipsoid; \item[(ii)] if $J_2<J_{\pi}<J_3$, then the envelope is a one-sheeted hyperboloid; \item[(iii] if $J_1<J_{\pi}<J_2$, then the envelope is a two-sheeted hyperboloid; \item[(iv)] if $J_{\pi}<J_1$, then there is no plane with the planar moment of inertia equal to $J_{\pi}$; \item[(v)] if $J_{\pi}=J_i$, then the envelope is the corresponding principal coordinate plane. \end{itemize}
+\begin{exm}[\cite{DG2022a}] Given a system of points of full rank in three-dimensional space with the central principal planar moments of inertia $J_1<J_2<J_3$, consider the family of planes for which the system of points has the same planar moment of inertia, equal $J_{\pi}$.
+All planes from the family are tangent to the same quadric from the pencil of confocal quadrics, which is: \begin{itemize} \item[(i)] if $J_{\pi}>J_3$, then the envelope is an ellipsoid; \item[(ii)] if $J_2<J_{\pi}<J_3$, then the envelope is a one-sheeted hyperboloid; \item[(iii)] if $J_1<J_{\pi}<J_2$, then the envelope is a two-sheeted hyperboloid; \item[(iv)] if $J_{\pi}<J_1$, then there is no plane with the planar moment of inertia equal to $J_{\pi}$; \item[(v)] if $J_{\pi}=J_i$, then for $i=1, 2,3$, the envelope is the corresponding principal coordinate plane. \end{itemize} \end{exm}